What is Sustained Release T3?

 - Sustained release T3 (includes sustained release T3 by a compounding pharmacy)

 There are really only two groups and 3 types of T3 medications.

-Yes, there are other medications which contain T3 in them but here we are talking about PURE T3 or T3 only thyroid medications.
+Yes, there are other medications that contain T3 in them but here we are talking about PURE T3 or T3-only thyroid medications.

 You can learn more about immediate release T3 (Cytomel and liothyronine) here.